 Like most breads, it takes a few hours to make due to the rising time, and word to the wise… make sure you have humidity in the house or at least where it’s rising!
-My dough would not rise as it’s super dry in our house due to the winter season and once I turned up the heat in the house and added moisture with a damp cloth did it finally expand and double in size.
+My dough would not rise as it’s super dry in our house and once I added moisture with a damp cloth did it finally expand and double in size.

-This recipe is not intimidating, if I can do it, so can you!
+This Italian bread recipe is not intimidating, if I can do it, so can you!

 But this recipe, oh this recipe… I’m in love.